What Is The School Plan For Student Achievement (SPSA)?

 Why Is Parent Involvement Important?

-A synthesis of the research concluded that the evidence is consistent, positive, and convincing: families have a major influence on their children’s achievement in school and through life.
+A synthesis of the research concluded that the evidence is consistent, positive, and convincing: families significantly influence their children’s achievement in school and throughout life.
 When schools, families, and community groups work together to support learning, children tend to do better in school, stay in school longer, and like school more.

 How Must Schools Communicate With Parents?